WTy-2/spec/src/New/green_slime.md

 - The culprit is that an expression in the context relied on the rewrite rule but the match made it invalid.
 Therefore blame the `Pred x y n` and the match on `x` and `y`.
 - The culprit was that the match on `x` and `y` unblocked the LHS of the rewrite rule which forced it to be discarded (i.e. the problem is unrelated to whether such a rewrite rule was necessary validity for the context).
 Therefore blame the `x + y -> suc n` rewrite rule and the match on `x` and `y`.

-I'll admit that I am partial to the latter here: I think erroring for any type that could possibly yield an undecidable unification puzzle is too conservative, given this must include any inductive datatype which might contain a function (and of course functions themselves), and also general QITs/HITs (which are pretty exotic constructions, but are also very exciting features which I would like a modern proof assistent to support), and I don't like the idea that adding stuff to your context could cause an error (typechecking being stable under weakening seems desirable).
+I'll admit that I am partial to the latter here: I think erroring for any type that could possibly yield an undecidable unification puzzle is too conservative, given this must include any inductive datatype which might contain a function (and of course functions themselves), and also general QITs/HITs (which are pretty exotic constructions, but are also very exciting features which I would like a modern proof assistant to support), and I don't like the idea that adding stuff to your context could cause an error (typechecking being stable under weakening seems desirable).

 Now to actually try and implement such a feature! (just kidding, I'm a type theorist, I would never write code)